-Phosphodiesterases (PDE) are a family of enzymes that degrade the phosphodiester bond in the second messenger molecules - cAMP and cGMP, to terminate signal transduction.
-PDE10, a dual cAMP/cGMP phosphodiesterase, is expressed at high levels in the striatal medium spiny neurons, but at very low levels elsewhere in brain and other tissues.
+Phosphodiesterases (PDE) are a family of enzymes that degrade the phosphodiester bond in the second messenger molecules, cAMP and cGMP, to terminate signal transduction.
+PDE10, a dual cAMP/cGMP phosphodiesterase, is expressed at high levels in the striatal medium spiny neurons, but elsewhere in the brain and other tissues, it is expressed at very low levels.
 Therefore, it is an attractive target for effective and selective treatment of degenerative CNS disorders.
-Inhibitors of PDE10 may potentially treat psychiatric and neurological diseases, including schizophrenia, delusional disorder, anxiety disorders, Alzheimer’s disease, movement disorders such as Parkinson’s and Huntington’s diseases.
+Inhibitors of phosphodiesterase PDE10 may potentially cure psychiatric and neurological diseases, including schizophrenia, delusional disorder, anxiety disorders, Alzheimer’s disease, movement disorders such as Parkinson’s and Huntington’s diseases.
 Cognitive dysfunction is responsible for substantial disability in most of these diseases and is not improved significantly by current medications.

-Finally, 427 small molecules were predicted as potential PDE10 inhibitors from Life Chemicals Stock Compound Collection (Fig. 2).
+Finally, over 400 small-molecule screening compoundswere selected as potential phosphodiesterase PDE10 inhibitors from the Life Chemicals HTS Compound Collection with the created pharmacophore model (Fig. 2).

 Please, contact us at email@example.com for details and quotations.